Mezzanine Finance Loans for Property Developers

 How mezzanine finance works

-As security, lenders safeguard their mezzanine finance funds by taking a second charge on the development, on the understanding that they will recoup their investment plus interest at the end of the term.
-Some providers will expect a share of the end profits, while others will simply charge a higher rate of interest or settle for an agreed fee.
+As security, lenders safeguard their mezzanine finance funds by taking a second charge on the development, understanding that they will recoup their investment plus interest at the end of the term.
+Some providers expect a share of the end profits, while others simply charge a higher rate of interest or settle for an agreed-upon fee.

-Typical mezzanine finance deals see the senior lender provide 70% of the funds needed (usually via development finance) and the mezzanine funder adding 15-20% of top-up capital, leaving the developer with 10-15% to stump up themselves.
+Typical mezzanine finance deals see the senior lender provide 70% of the needed funds (usually via development finance), and the mezzanine funder adds 15-20% of top-up capital, leaving the developer with 10-15% to stump up themselves.

 How do I get the best rates on mezzanine finance?

-The key to getting the best rates on a mezzanine finance loan is having access to as many mezzanine finance lenders as possible and meeting their eligibility requirements.
-The advisors we work with are whole-of-market and can introduce you to the provider best positioned to offer you favourable rates if you make an enquiry with us.
+The key to getting the best rates on a mezzanine finance loan is accessing as many mezzanine finance lenders as possible and meeting their eligibility requirements.
+The advisors we work with are whole-of-market and can introduce you to the provider best positioned to offer you favourable rates if you enquire with us.

 Mezzanine finance lenders’ eligibility criteria